tmeasday/meteor-router/README.md

 Meteor Router builds on [page.js](https://github.com/visionmedia/page.js) to provide reactive, filterable routing for [Meteor](http://www.meteor.com/) applications.

+## NOTE

+0.5.4 is the last (non bugfix) release of router.
+Work has now shifted to [Iron Router](https://github.com/EventedMind/meteor-iron-router).
+Please consider using IR instead of Router on new projects!

 ## Installation

 Meteor Router can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
 From inside a Meteorite-managed app: